Justin01Wu/others/justin/resume.md

 - Designed and implemented more than a dozen of web components on AngularJs: program selector, subclass selector, Authorize selector, model file selector, orig of business selector, deal selector and so on
 - Designed and implemented multiple web components on Angular: Premium calculator, structure calculator, Cyber selector, Pricing result and son on
 - Improve security by introducing three generation authentication :  Kerberos SSO and SSL, KeyCloak, Cognito
-- Designed and implemented contract history tool in a low cost to supporting future fields changing and fields groups
+- Designed and implemented program and contract history tool on a generic way in a low cost to supporting future fields changing and fields groups
 - Provided permission checking tool for admin in a low cost

 #### Environment: